Federal Policy and Legislation

 Recognizing the need for better environmental management, the federal government passed the Canada Water Act in 1970 and created the Department of the Environment in 1971, entrusting the Inland Waters Directorate with providing national leadership for freshwater management.
 Under the Constitution Act (1867), the provinces are "owners" of the water resources and have wide responsibilities in their day-to-day management.
 The federal government has certain specific responsibilities relating to water, such as fisheries and navigation, as well as exercising certain overall responsibilities such as the conduct of external affairs.

-While providing national leadership to ensure that Canada's freshwater management is in the national interest, Environment Canada also actively promotes a partnership approach among the various levels of government and private sector interests that contribute to and benefit from the wise management and sustainable use of the resource.
+While providing national leadership to ensure that Canada's freshwater management is in the national interest, Environment and Climate Change Canada also actively promotes a partnership approach among the various levels of government and private sector interests that contribute to and benefit from the wise management and sustainable use of the resource.

 All of these interests were extensively consulted during the 1984/85 Inquiry on Federal Water Policy, which conducted Canada-wide hearings toward the development of a federal water policy.
 Guided by the findings of the Inquiry, the government released its Federal Water Policy in 1987, which has since given focus to the water-related activities of all federal departments and which will continue to provide a framework for action in the coming years as it evolves in the light of new issues and concerns.